SELEX is a combinatorial chemistry technique for producing aptamers that specifically bind to a target ligand.

 Since SELEX was first introduced in 1990 by Dr. Larry Gold at the University of Colorado, various aptamers have been developed that bind different targets.
 The aptamers are selected through an iterative process consisting of binding the target with a highly diverse oligonucleotides library, washing unbound aptamer and amplification of survived oligonucleotides.
 Multiple rounds of SELEX enhance the enrichment of the oligonucleotides with high specificity for their targets.
 The best aptamer clones are selected after sequencing analysis and affinity assay with enriched oligonucleotides.

-Next-generation aptamer platform technology for diagnostic and therapeutic applications through Modified SELEX and ViroSELEX
+Next-generation aptamer platform technology for diagnostic and therapeutic applications.

-Technology to discover high-quality aptamers from modified DNA library with improved binding affinity and diversity
+Technology to discover high-quality aptamers from DNA library with improved binding affinity and diversity

 Technology to improve the applicability of aptamer by displaying targets on the virus surface, mimicking the original environment